-- make sure that medical information that identifies you is kept private (with certain exceptions)
+- make sure that medical information which identifies you is kept private (with certain exceptions)

 - follow the terms of the notice that is currently in effect

 We may use medical information about you to provide you with medical treatment or services.
-We may disclose medical information about you to doctors, nurses, technicians, medical students, or other Pill Club personnel who are involved in providing The Pill Club's services.
-For example, Pill Club personnel may discuss your prescription with your doctor to ensure we dispense the appropriate drug.
+We may disclose medical information about you to doctors, nurses, technicians, or other Pill Club personnel who are involved in providing services for The Pill Club.
+For example, The Pill Club personnel may discuss your prescription with your doctor to ensure we dispense the appropriate drug.

-We may use and disclose medical information about you so that the services you receive from The Pill Club may be billed to and payment may be collected from you, an insurance company or a third party.
+We may use and disclose medical information to obtain payment for the services we provided to you.
 For example, we may need to give your health plan information about your prescription so your health plan will pay us.

 For Healthcare Operations

 We may use and disclose medical information about you for healthcare operations.
 These uses and disclosures are necessary to run The Pill Club and make sure that all of our patients receive quality care.
 For example, we may use medical information to review our treatment and services and to evaluate the performance of our staff in caring for you.
-We may also combine medical information about many Pill Club patients to decide what additional services The Pill Club should offer and what services are needed.
 We may also combine the medical information we have with medical information from other providers to compare how we are doing and see where we can make improvements in the care and services we offer.
 We may remove information that identifies you from this set of medical information so others may use it to study health care and health care delivery without learning who the specific patients are.